Syllabus for ITS-261

 CO2 Use simple Linux commands to create directories, files, and to get help.

-CO3 Execute with command line and scripts.
+CO3 Execute functions and tasks with commands and scripts.

 Consult the Course Calendar for due dates.